There’s a reason major publications like UrbanDaddy spend so much time covering current trends: they work.

 A meta-analysis of 42 studies showed that in the 22,000 people surveyed, the likelihood of a positive response was doubled when researchers gave an “easy out.”

-Specifically, by using the phrase “you are free not to,” people tend to go along with the action.
+Specifically, by using the phrase “you are free not to”, people tend to go along with the action.
 Basic reverse psychology can be effective.
 By telling people they don’t have to do something, they’re more inclined to follow along.
-This kind of choice is important in your content.
+This kind of choice is important to create a better content.

 17. Leverage the P.S. line